projectpokki/Render-Triangle/Explanation.md

 $$ w_B = \frac {P_x - A_x - w_C (C_x-A_x)} {B_x-A_x} $$

 Then, the fraction can be substituted into the y-position equation, replacing $w_B$.
+This leaves $w_C$ as the only unknown variable.

 DO THE MATH <!!!>